metamath/lamp-guide/docs/index.md

 You could use the dialogue to
 increase or decrease the size of the fragment, but we don't need to.
-Now let's select the equivalent fragment in statement 3:
+Now let's select the equivalent statement fragment in step 3:

 > Use Alt+click to select, in step *3*, the third `->`.